 Boob Rides – Orange County/San Diego — April Two ride options; one ride starts in Irvine and ends in Solano Beach, the other starts and ends in Solano Beach.

 Climate Rides (California North Coast, Ohio, Bears Ears National Monument – Utah, Glacier National Park and Waterton Park – Montana and Canada, Liberty Ride – Philadelphia to DC)

 Check the website for dates and locations.

 Cycle for Life (Cystic Fibrosis)

 The Cycle for Life bike rides raise money for research and treatment for cystic fibrosis, an inherited chronic disease that affects the lungs and digestive systems of some 30,000 adults and children in the US.
 The fund-raisers typically feature a one-day bike ride with several mileage options.
-To find a ride, go to Aptalis CF Cycle for Life.
-There, you will find about 50 rides (updated for 2013).
+To find a ride, go to CF Cycle for Life.
+There, you will find dozens of charity bike rides.
 Check early to register.
 Among those that are coming up…

-California – Aptalis Cycle for Life features rides with options of about 25 to 65 miles.
+California — Cycle for Life features rides with options of about 25, 40 and 60 miles.

 Get Your Guts in Gear (Crohn’s and Colitis diseases)

 GYGIG raises awareness of Crohn’s disease, ulcerative colitis and related conditions through cycling events.
 Over the past 11 years, 25 rides in 6 states have raised more than $1.5 million.
 In 2015, 1 or 2 day options are offered; 100, 62.5, or 30 miles on Saturday and 10 or 30 miles on Sunday.